microsoft/WPF-Samples/Drag and Drop/DragDropEvents/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Drag-and-Drop Events Explorer Sample"
+description: "This sample explores how and when common drag and drop events fire.
+Events demonstrated in this sample include:"
+---

 # Drag-and-Drop Events Explorer Sample
 This sample explores how and when common drag and drop events fire.
 Events demonstrated in this sample include: